angelgar/JAMAPsych_2021_SuicideRiskFactors/README.md

 ## Code

-All of these scripts are in R Markdown format, and there's also an .md version of them that can be vizualized on github.
+All of these scripts are in R Markdown format, and there's also an .md version of them that can be visualized on github.

 ### Processing